Try This Easy DIY Plaster Art on Canvas Using Drywall Joint Compound!

 I am sure there are specific drywall spreaders you can use, but I had cake decorator frosting scrapers on hand and those worked out as an easy tool to make waves, arches, and circles.

-This textured wall art project is such a frugal DIY craft!
+This textured canvas art project is such a frugal DIY craft!

 I stopped at my local thrift store to grab a couple of canvases for a few dollars each.
 You can of course buy whichever size blank canvas you’d like new, but I love the idea of making over an existing canvas.
 Using either an older piece from home or from a thrift store is a great way to repurpose and save money.

-Tips for making DIY textured art using drywall joint compound:
+Tips for making DIY plaster art with joint compound:

 DIY Textured Canvas Art